a-breezy/LetsEat/README.md

-# meetMe
+# letsEat
-Project 1: an app to link two users' locations and find a mid-point for them to meet
+An app that simplifies the decision process by randomly generating a restaurant in a user-input location.

 ### [live at GH-Pages](https://a-breezy.github.io/meetMe/)
 ### [Github Repo](https://github.com/a-breezy/meetMe)